BGCG/project2/README.md

 ### Accessibility and Communication ###

-Dark text is overlayed on a white background or light text overlayed on dark background to enhance readability of the text.
+Dark text is overlayed on a white background or light text overlaid on dark background to enhance readability of the text.
 The image used for the background image to the quiz is for decorative purposes only.

 ### Responsive design ###